 X is Linux's GUI system.
-In part because of Linux's modular nature, though, X isn't a single program; you have your choice of X servers to run on Linux.
-Fortunately, most Linux distributions use the same X server as all others (X.org-X11), although another one (XFree86) was the standard choice until 2004.
-Both of these servers are configured in much the same way, using the xorg.conf (for X.org-X11) or XF86Config configuration file.
+In part because of Linux's modular nature, X isn't a single program; you have your choice of X servers to run on Linux.
+Fortunately, most Linux distributions use the same X server as all others (X.org-X11).
+Both X.org-X11 and its main competitor, XFree86, are configured in much the same way, using the xorg.conf (for X.org-X11) or XF86Config configuration file.
 Whatever its name, this file consists of several sections, each of which controls one X subsystem, such as the mouse, the keyboard, or the video card.
-This file also controls X's core fonts system, but you can use a font server in addition to this system, and most modern programs are now emphasizing an entirely new font system, Xft, instead of X core fonts.
+This file also controls X's core fonts system, but you can use a font server in addition to this system; and most modern programs are now emphasizing an entirely new font system, Xft, instead of X core fonts.
 For this reason, Linux font configuration can be complex.

 X's GUI login system uses an XDMCP server, which starts X and manages the X display.
 Three XDMCP servers are in common use in Linux: XDM, KDM, and GDM.
-These all perform the same basic tasks, but configuration details differ.
+They all perform the same basic tasks, but configuration details differ.
 (XDM is also less sophisticated than KDM or GDM.)
-After the login process, the system launches a user's preferred window manager or desktop environment.
-The details of how this is done depend on the XDMCP server in use, but you may need to edit system or local configuration files to have the right programs launch.

 X is a network-enabled GUI, which means you can use an X server to access programs running on another computer.
 Doing so requires performing a few steps for each login session.
 You can also tunnel X accesses through SSH, which greatly improves the security of the connection.